New features in the 2.4 release of kdb+¶

 Rather than the individual cells being executed directly

-.z.ps is called on each allowing easier customisation of log loaders.
+.z.ps is called on each allowing easier customization of log loaders.

 Run a kdb+ server under